Alcohol and Vitamin A: Can You Take Them Together?

 What happens when you take alcohol with vitamin A?

-The relationship between alcohol and vitamin A is one of the most clinically counterintuitive in nutrition.
-Heavy drinkers are deficient in vitamin A, yet supplementing them with vitamin A often makes their liver disease worse.
-Understanding this paradox is essential for anyone who drinks regularly and considers taking a multivitamin or beta-carotene supplement.
+The relationship between alcohol and vitamin A is one of the more counterintuitive ones in nutrition.
+Heavy drinkers often run low on vitamin A, yet simply supplementing them with vitamin A can make their liver worse rather than better.
+Here is the chain of events that creates that paradox:

 Why is this important?